AI Governance in Fraud Detection

 Adaptability:

-- Can smart rules be adjusted dynamically for evolving fraud patterns while maintaining compliance?
+- Can smart rules adjust dynamically to evolving fraud patterns whilst maintaining compliance?

 AI Models